 - ½ cup finely chopped red bell pepper

-- ½ small yellow onion, finely chopped
+- ½ cup finely chopped yellow or red onion

-- 2 garlic cloves, minced
+- 2 cloves garlic, minced

-- 2 teaspoons red wine vinegar or apple cider vinegar
+- 3 teaspoons red wine vinegar or apple cider vinegar

 - 1 tablespoon Worcestershire sauce

-- 1¼ cups tomato sauce
+- 1 ¼ cups tomato sauce

 - ¼ cup ketchup

-- buns, for serving
+- buns or baked potatoes (optional), for serving